-Cancer Metastasis is Stopped by CBD and THC
+Cancer Metastasis May be Stopped by CBD and THC

 Tumor metastasis is the final, often fatal stage of cancer.
-New studies show THC and CBD can stop metastasis.
+New studies show THC and CBD could help stop metastasis.

 Metastasis is the process by which cancer cells escape the main part of the tumor and invade neighboring tissues and organs and/or travel to other parts of the body.
 Certain types of cancers are more aggressive than others, and are therefore more likely to metastasize.
 These cancers are very difficult to treat and are fatal to patients.
 In order for cancer cells to migrate and invade other tissues, they must first escape the main tumor and move into the extracellular matrix (ECM) surrounding the tumor.
 They can then continue to grow into neighboring tissues, or they can enter the blood stream or the lymphatic system to spread to other parts of the body.